intermezzOS/book/src/what.md

 operating systems, we’ll also need to make sure that multiple programs cannot access hardware at the same time.

-This really applies to more than just hardware though: it allows applies to shared resources (e.g. memory).
+This really applies to more than just hardware though: it also applies to shared resources (e.g. memory).
 Once we have two programs, it would be ideal to not let them mess with each other.
 Consider any sort of program that deals with your password: if programs could mess with each other’s memory